Gary Padjen

-Gary Anthony Padjen (born July 2, 1958) is a former American football linebacker in the National Football League for the Baltimore Colts and Indianapolis Colts.
+Gary Anthony Padjen (born July 2, 1958) is an American former professional football linebacker in the National Football League (NFL) for the Baltimore Colts and Indianapolis Colts.
 He played college football at Arizona State University.

-Early years
+Early life

 Padjen attended Kearns High School.
 In football, he was a member of two unbeaten teams.
 As a senior, he was one of the team's captains and received All-State honors at defensive tackle.
 In track, he won the state's shot put championship.
-He also competed in wrestling, where he was the state's runnerup.
+He also competed in wrestling, where he was the state's runner-up.

 He accepted a football scholarship from Arizona State University.
 As a freshman, he was a backup at middle guard.
 As a sophomore, he was converted into a linebacker and was named the starter at middle linebacker.

 As a junior, he ranked sixth on the team in tackles.
 As a senior, he developed a reputation as one of the hardest hitters on the team and ranked first with 123 tackles.

 Professional career

 Dallas Cowboys

-Padjen was selected by the Dallas Cowboys in the 11th round (300th overall) of the 1980 NFL Draft.
+Padjen was selected by the Dallas Cowboys in the 11th round (300th overall) of the 1980 NFL draft.
 He was waived on August 25.